 I began partaking in things that I never thought I would do, drinking, drugs, sex outside of marriage, etc. My life became like quicksand, the harder I fought to fill the emptiness that was growing inside me with the things of the world, the more miserable I became.
 I grew to hate my life, to hate everything.
 I tried to escape this by partaking in everything except for the one thing that would truly make a difference.
 God.

 Like apostle Paul and so many other individuals in the scriptures, what I needed most was to be humbled.
 Thank God that He obliged, for I had even reached a point where I said that I did not believe in God or Christ anymore.
 Yet, for some unknown reason, God decided it was time to pour on a little tribulation and I was brought to the lowest point in my life.
 I remember one evening, while I was in the utmost despair, I realize that what I needed most was not anything that the world could ever give me.
-Nothing of the world could fill the whole in my life.
+Nothing of the world could fill the hole in my life.
 What I needed most was Jesus Christ.
 To this day, I still do not understand how this thought arose in my mind, but I felt like Alma, who through the teachings of parents, remembered to call upon the Lord Jesus Christ in the time of his greatest hour of need.
 Once I came to this conclusion, the pain began to fade away immediately and in its place was an indescribable hope.

 Over the next few months, I received my testimony of the love of God and it was like waking up for the very first time.
 It felt like my soul had been awakened.
 My only regret is that it has taken me this long to realize that nothing else matters outside the Kingdom of God.
 I have often seen the Lord Jesus in my soul and in the souls of others, this is not just one particular testimony, but a continual testimony.
 I know, and most assuredly believe, that if we will put our faith in the Lord then we will find a new life in Christ.
 Proverbs 3:5-6 says, “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will direct your paths.”